 Lift and Separate

 I don’t know about you, but I like to get as much “life” from my cut flowers as possible.
 Most mixed bouquet flowers have varying shelf-lives.
 Some of the blossoms are spent within a few days while others can last up to a week or more.
 Rather than dump the entire bouquet, I change the water and return the flowers that still have life.
-As those fade, I’ll cut the healthy flowers down to a few inches, then display them in a smaller vase.
+As those fade, I’ll cut the healthy flowers down to a few inches, and display them in a smaller vase.
 If I have nice greens, I’ll see what’s blooming in the garden and I’ll mix the two together.
 I make a game out of it to see how long the flowers will last.

 Do you have any tips or tricks you’ve used to preserve the life of your cut flowers?
 Please share in the comments, below.